retiform/lsp-java/README.md

 ## Installation
 ### Spacemacs
 [lsp-java](https://github.com/emacs-lsp/lsp-java) is included in spacemacs (for now only on the dev branch).
-If you are using the development version of spacemacs you can simply add `(java :variables java-backend 'lsp)` to `dotspacemacs-configuration-layers`.
+If you are using the development version of spacemacs you can simply add `(java :variables java-backend 'lsp)` and 'lsp' and 'dap' (if you want dap support) to `dotspacemacs-configuration-layers`.

 ### Install via melpa
 The recommended way to install LSP Java is via `package.el` - the built-in package